 If we move that to M2, which is a much bigger money supply, that's about 15 trillion right now.
 The per-ounce price of gold would need to be $58,593.

 Let's remember that Rickards, in his math, is using gold to M2, with multiple currencies and a 40% gold standard, which is why these numbers differ slightly from the 10K to 50K that he gives us.

 How George Gammon Arrives at a $100k Per Ounce Gold Price

 You may be saying to yourself, “George, that is absolutely impossible.
 That's crazy talk.”

 All right, let me explain this to you and we'll see if you still have that same opinion when I'm done.

-Let's remember Jeffrey Snider's work on the Eurodollar.
-That's the fed and the banking system in the United States thinking that they control the money supply of dollars, but we know that's not true.
+Let's remember Jeff Snider's work on the Eurodollar.
+Recall that the Fed and the banking system in the United States DO NOT control the money supply of dollars.

-So the M1 numbers and the M2 numbers that we get on the Federal Reserve's website, doesn't include all of the other dollars that are created outside of the system, all these Eurodollars in shadow banking.
+The M1 and M2 numbers obtained from the Federal Reserve's website do not encompass all the other dollars generated outside the system, such as Eurodollars in shadow banking.

-And Jeff Snider says, “There are so many of these Eurodollars created that it's actually the true world reserve currency.”
+Jeff Snider, “There are so many of these Eurodollars created that it's actually the true world reserve currency.”

-Well, if it's the true world reserve currency, then that would imply that there are at least as many Eurodollars as there are US dollars in the system that the fed knows about.
+If Eurodollars are the true world reserve currency, then that would imply that there are at least as many Eurodollars as US dollars in the system that the Fed knows about.